AndersenLab/NemaScan/README.md

 * `traitname_lmm-exact.loco.mlma` - Processed mapping results from lmm-exact.loco.mlma raw mappings.
 Contains same additional information as above.
 ##### QTL_Regions
 * `traitname_*_qtl_region.tsv` - Contains only QTL information for each mapping.
 If no QTL are detected, an empty data frame is written.

+#### Plots
+* `traitname_manhattan.plot.png` - Standard output for GWA; association of marker differences with phenotypic variation in the population.
+* `traitname_LD.plot.png` - If more than 1 QTL are detected for a trait, a plot showing the linkage disequilibrium between each QTL is generated.
+* `traitname_[QTL.INFO]_INBRED_effect.plot.png` - Phenotypes for each strain are plotted against their marker genotype at the peak marker for each QTL detected for a trait.
+The dot representing each strain is shaded according to the percentage of the chromosome containing the QTL that is characterized as a selective sweep region.

 ### Simulation Output Folder Structure